 Note: Sometimes students apply as commuters because they are anxious about living away from home for the first time.
 If this is a concern, we recommend that you talk to your child about starting the program as a residential student, then changing to commuter status if needed.
 Switching from residential to commuter status can always be accommodated (the reverse is not always possible), and we will provide a prorated refund of the room and meals portion of the tuition.

 All medications are stored in the health office and dispensed by CTY health staff.
-The only medications students may keep with them are emergency-use medications such as rescue inhalers and epinephrine auto-injectors.
+Students may only keep emergency-use medications such as rescue inhalers and epinephrine auto-injectors with them.
 Please review Medical Information.

 For dietary requests unrelated to severe allergies or medical issues, contact email@example.com or the site program manager after receiving the course assignment packet.